 The person in charge maintained a planned and actual roster.
 From a review of the roster, there was an establishing staff team in place.
-Throughout the inspection, staff were observed treating and speaking with the resident in a dignified and caring manner.
+The centre was operating with two whole time equivalent vacancies.
+The inspector was informed that the provider was in the process of actively recruiting for these roles.
+Throughout the inspection, staff were observed treating and speaking with the residents in a dignified and caring manner.

-However, the staffing arrangements required further review to ensure they were appropriate to the needs of all residents and the size and layout of the centre.
-For example, since the staffing arrangements had been determined there had been a significant change in some residents' needs.
+However, as this was an newly established service, the staffing arrangements required further review to ensure they were appropriate to the needs of all residents and the size and layout of the centre.
+For example, in one unit the need of one resident for one to one engagement was identified as requiring review.
+The inspector was informed that the provider had an upcoming review of the staffing arrangements planned.